Rectangular maximum-volume submatrices and their applications: Introduction

 \section{Introduction}

-The volume of a square matrix is defined as the absolute value of its determinant.
-Maximum-volume submatrices play an important role in low-rank approximations \cite{gtz-psa-1997,gt-maxvol-2001}, recommender systems \cite{liu2011wisdom}, wireless communications \cite{wang2010global}, preconditioning of overdetermined systems \cite{arioli2014preconditioning}, tensor decompositions \cite{ot-ttcross-2010}.
-The exact computation of the submatrix of maximal volume is an NP-hard problem \cite{bartholdi-1982}.
-However, in many applications a submatrix of sufficiently large volume is enough.
-And it can be computed in polynomial time using the \textbf{maxvol} algorithm \cite{gostz-maxvol-2010}.
-The \textbf{maxvol} algorithm is a greedy iterative algorithm which swaps rows to maximize the volume of a square submatrix.
+How to define the volume of a rectangular matrix, and how to compute a submatrix with the maximal volume in a given matrix?
+A standard definition of the volume of a square matrix is an absolute value of its determinant.
+Maximum-volume submatrices play an important role in low-rank approximations \cite{gtz-psa-1997,gt-maxvol-2001}, recommender systems \cite{liu2011wisdom}, wireless communications \cite{wang2010global}, preconditioning of overdetermined systems \cite{arioli2015preconditioning}, tensor decompositions \cite{ot-ttcross-2010}.
+How to compute a submatrix of exactly maximal volume is a NP-hard problem \cite{bartholdi-1982}.
+However, in many applications, a submatrix of a sufficiently large volume is enough, and it can be computed in a polynomial time using the \textbf{maxvol} algorithm \cite{gostz-maxvol-2010}.
+The \textbf{maxvol} algorithm is a greedy iterative algorithm, which swaps rows to maximize the volume of a square submatrix.